Marudi/ApIDashd/README.md

 ## 📸 Screenshots

-Get a visual overview of the Lovable Dashboard:
+Get a visual overview of the ApIDash Dashboard:

 ### Main Dashboard & Analytics